Evgeniya Rodina: 2007

 The next two weeks were to prove less successful for Rodina.
 She first encountered Ekaterina Bychkova in the first round of the $50k event at Deauville, France, and was edged out by her in three sets.
-Next, after gaining direct entry into the main draw of the $100k event at Poitiers, France, she ran into Stéphanie Foretz and was defeated by her 6–3, 6–2.
+Next, after gaining direct entry into the main draw of the $100k event at Poitiers, France, she ran into Stéphanie Foretz and was defeated in two sets.

 In December, however, she entered the $75k tournament at Dubai, United Arab Emirates, and enjoyed further success, with another victory over Anna Lapushchenkova in the second round, followed by the avenging of her previous defeat by Alla Kudryavtseva in the quarterfinals, though it was to be another close three-set match between them.
 These victories took her to her career-first $75k semifinal, where she met Yuliana Fedak of Ukraine, and vanquished her in two close sets, 6–4, 6–4.
-But in the first $75k final, she was faced with the challenge of playing erstwhile top-25 star Maria Kirilenko; and though the first set was close, it was to be Kirilenko who eventually ran away with the match, 7–5, 6–2.
+But in the first $75k final, she was faced with the challenge of playing erstwhile top-25 star Maria Kirilenko; and though the first set was close, it was to be Kirilenko who eventually ran away with the match, in straight sets.

 Nonetheless, this performance lifted Rodina to a career-high ranking of world No. 120 on 17 December, a position she maintained at the end of the year, which had seen her surge upwards by a further one 113 places.